Introduction To Companies Act 2013

 Basically, Companies are of various types such as:

-Aforesaid first three types of company are private in its nature.
-Means they are a private company while the ‘public limited company’ is not a private company.
+Aforesaid first three types of companies are private in their nature.
+This means they are a private company while the ‘public limited company is not a private company.

-A company is registered initially as a private company may be converted into a public company.
-Such conversion may be by choice, or by default or by operation of law.[iv]
+A company that is registered initially as a private company may be converted into a public company.
+Such conversion may be by choice, or by default, or by operation of law.[iv]

 However, the conversion of a company does not affect the legal identity of the company.